ASTM to develop new safety standard for impact attenuation of artificial turf sports fields using HIC test method

 Administrators or designers with questions on this topic, or who are interested in receiving further updates regarding sports field safety and performance may contact Katie Markovich at Paragon Sports Constructors via email, firstname.lastname@example.org, to be included in future communications.

-Fort Worth, Texas — SMU has selected Paragon Sports Constructors to replace the synthetic turf playing field at Ford Stadium […]READ MORE
+(Lafayette, LA) – Louisiana Tech University has selected Paragon Sports Constructors to renovate the running track surface at the Jim […]READ MORE